FortniteFevers/AutoLeak/README.md

 # Running AutoLeak
-To run AutoLeak, you have to have [Python 3.9](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7) installed on your computer.
+To run AutoLeak, you have to have the latest version of [Python](https://www.python.org/downloads/) and the latest [python windows app](https://www.microsoft.com/en-us/search/shop/apps?q=python) installed on your Windows computer.

 After you have succesfully installed Python, you can go to this repl and save the repl as a .zip file.